Foreign Exchange Guide to China

 In January, the PBOC announced that it had has eased controls over the yuan by removing the “counter-cyclical factor” from its calculations of the daily USD/CNY central rate.
 The CCF had been introduced in May 2017 to apparently lessen the influence of market forces on the yuan at a time when the currency was under considerable pressure.
 Upon the PBOC’s announcement, the yuan slipped – it had its worst day against the dollar in several months – but within 24-hours normal service had resumed with the yuan showing considerable strength in line with other Asian currencies.

-China currency and money saving tips
+Currency and money saving tips for China

 China's international visitors have rocketed to an impressive 26 million in 2015.
 It is said that in less than 10 years, the country will become the first tourist destination with the world's largest number of visitors.